GillesSchneider/neuro-imaging/haxby-registration/README.md

 ```

 ## Before Registration
-> Haxby image in the MNI152 template
+Example of a Haxby image in the MNI152 template.

 <p align="center">
   <img  src="./images/before-registration.png">